CeramicSkate0/Gauss/README.md

 # Gauss
-How to program math ;D
+How to properly do math ;D
+Thanks Gauss!